 - 2 tablespoons extra-virgin olive oil plus 1 tablespoon extra for frying

 - 2 tablespoons fresh lemon juice

 For the Bruschetta Topping:

-- 1 pound fresh ripe tomatoes – diced and drained of excess liquid
+- 1 pound fresh ripe tomatoes – diced

 - 1 tablespoon thinly sliced fresh basil leaves approximately ¼ cup loosely packed